pijuskri/Po-Sharp/docs/Guide.md

 ### Basics

 ```
-//currently, the top level must be enclosed in brackects, bracket nesting is allowed
+//currently, a main function must be defined, together with its return type
-{
+def main(): int {
     print(5); // each statement must be ended with ";", does not need to be on new line
     {
         print(3);